dAmihl/ppg-core/README.md

 ## Disclaimer:

 You won't find _good_ C++ code here.
 At the time I wrote this, I kind of only knew Java and C, so this is the result of my naive C++ implementation.
-Only later I found out about all the good principles that come with modern (and actual) C++ which I did not use here.

 __This is the core repository.
 For extending projects please refer to these links:__